 This weekend I’ll be presenting at the first Melbourne Festival of Death and Dying.
 My topic is Rituals of Laying Out and Vigil.
 I wonder how you respond to this idea, and if you would come?
 You might think of laying out as being something that Catholics do, or that nurses do, or that people from other cultures do.
 You might not think of laying out as something that any family can do.

 We have so little practice with death in our culture.
 A new acquaintance and I were talking over a cup of tea.
 ‘I’m 53 and I’ve never seen a dead body,’ she said.
 ‘I know very little about death and when my parents go, who knows what we’ll do?’

 I’m not sure who will come to my workshop on Sunday or what experience they might have had.
 Perhaps an interest in ritual will have drawn them there?
 We’ll find out about this early in the workshop.
-If there’s anyone who’s been strongly attracted to the workshop, yet feels very nervous about dead bodies, they can be assured of how normal that is.
+If there’s anyone who’s been strongly attracted to the workshop, yet feels very nervous about dead bodies, I’ll assure them that that is not at all unusual.

 Although all the medical issues are over now, there is still a tendency to act as if there’s an emergency.
 Just when it would be good to take some time.

 Laying out a body is a time when close people can be part of a transformative process.
 If there has been long illness all the struggle can be washed away.
 If there has been an accident, that reality can be taken in a little more gently.
 If the person is very old and has been living in the garments of age, they can be dressed beautifully.

 ‘I had come into the room with a body that had been through so much.
 She looked beat up, cold, lonely, and pained.
 Once she was dressed, in her own clothes, she looked so cozy, warm, relaxed, and comfortable.
 She looked like herself.
 But it wasn’t her,’ says Nora Menkin on the National Home Funeral Alliance website.